 Find the full printable recipe with specific measurements below.

-- Large eggs: Starting with everything at room temperature is key to even baking.
-So take these out ahead of time too.
+• Large eggs: Starting with everything at room temperature is key to even baking.
+So take these out ahead of time, too.

-- Sour cream: Adds a rich, creamy, tangy element to the heavy cream cheese which whips up and creams up nicely.
+• Sour cream: Adds a rich, creamy, tangy element to the heavy cream cheese which whips up and creams up nicely.
 This is also something that needs to be taken out of the fridge and brought to room temperature.

-- Vanilla extract: A delicious flavor enhancer that gives the cheesecake bars a subtle vanilla flavor.
+• Vanilla extract: A delicious flavor enhancer that gives the cheesecake bars a subtle vanilla flavor.

-Topping Options
+Cheesecake Bar Topping Options

 How to Make Cheesecake Bars

-- Make a quick crust.
+• Make a quick crust.
 In a medium bowl, combine the graham crackers, sugar, and melted butter and mix well.

-- Beat cream cheese and sugar.
+• Beat cream cheese and sugar.
 In the bowl of a stand mixer, use the paddle attachment to beat the cream cheese and sugar until smooth.

 Expert Tips

-- Add a bit of citrus.
+• Add a bit of citrus.
 Sometimes I like to add a splash of fresh lemon juice to the filling to brighten it up with a bit of tart citrus.
 Not much, just a subtle hint.

-- Use a block of cream cheese.
+• Use a block of cream cheese.
 Avoid using a spreadable container of cream cheese because it has a higher water content than the block does.
 This can affect the consistency of the creamy filling.

-- Easy removal.
+• Easy removal.
 Line the pan with parchment paper or foil with overhanging sides.
 That way you can use them to lift the entire batch of cheesecake bars out of the pan before slicing.

-- Cheesecake bars for a crowd: Cheesecake bars are perfect for serving a large group!
-Just double the recipe and make the bars in a 13×9 inch pan.
-You can easily cut them into as many pieces large or small as you need!
+• Cheesecake bars for a crowd: Cheesecake bars are perfect for serving a large group!
+Double the recipe and make the bars in a 13×9 inch pan, I always do this at the holidays with my recipe for pumpkin cheesecake bars.

 Recipe FAQs

-For neat edges and clean sides, it’s important to use a clean knife and hot water.
+For neat edges and clean slices, it’s important to use a clean knife and hot water.
 Dip a cutting knife into a bowl of hot water for a few minutes, wipe it with a kitchen towel and cut into the cheesecake.
 Wipe it off then repeat between each slice.
 Sometimes a plastic knife works great too.

 You can tell by giving the tray a gentle shake.
 It’s ok if the middle jiggles slightly, but it should be pretty much set.
 It will continue to set as it cools.
 However, the more accurate way to tell if your cheesecake is done baking is by using a digital thermometer.
 It should have an internal temperature of 180°F – 190°F.